UnclePedro/Mindful-Memos/README.md

 # Mindful Memos

 Read and curate mindful thoughts and share them with other users using this elegant full-stack app.

+Check out the backend [here](https://github.com/UnclePedro/Mindful-Memos-Backend).

 ## Features
 - Recieve a random inspirational quote from historical figures